MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v1.1.11/Remove-AzureRmKeyVaultAccessPolicy.md

 ## DESCRIPTION
 The **Remove-AzureRmKeyVaultAccessPolicy** cmdlet removes all permissions for a user or application or for all users and applications from a key vault.
-Even if you remove all permissions, the owner of the azure_2 subscription that contains the key vault can add permissions to the key vault.
+Even if you remove all permissions, the owner of the Azure subscription that contains the key vault can add permissions to the key vault.

 Note that although specifying the resource group is optional for this cmdlet, you should do so for better performance.